helenaonsum/cse15l-lab-reports/labReport5.md

 # *Putting it All Together*

 **PART 1 - Debugging Scenario:**
-1. The original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.
+**1. The original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.**
   ```
   Hi!
 When running my merge method on some tests, I get an error message in JUnit that indicates that my method does not return a merged list in sorted order.
   I suspect that the bug is related to the order with which content from each list is added to the new merged list and am therefore thinking there could be a logic error in comparing and adding values to the new list.